-A detailed analysis of consequences from this definition are in sections Suitability of Architectures for Cloud Storage and Architectural Properties of Cloud Storage.
+A detailed analysis of consequences from this definition is in secction Architectural Properties of Cloud Storage.

 2.8.
 What is SDS = Software Defined Storage

 As explained in https://en.wikipedia.org/wiki/Software-defined_storage, SDS is a marketing term, subsuming a wide variety of offerings from several vendors.